U.S. flag

 FOLLOW-UP

 Patients with chronic AI should be closely followed-up by an endocrinologist or a healthcare provider with endocrine expertise at least annually (for infants every 3 to 4 months) to ensure the adequacy of their GCs and/or MCs replacement dose (Table 11, 12), to reduce the risk of adrenal crisis, to provide necessary education to patients, and to confirm that they have a prompt updated emergency pack with HC to treat an emergency.
-Clinical symptoms including body weight, postural blood pressure and energy levels should be monitored in order to avoid signs of frank GCs excess and adjust accordingly the dose of steroids.
+Specifically, children and young people under 16 years should be offered an appointment every 6 months and an annual -in person- review to measure their height and weight (34).
+Clinical symptoms including body weight, postural blood pressure, and energy levels should be monitored in order to avoid signs of frank GCs excess and adjust accordingly the dose of steroids.
 The ‘mapping’ of the dose has been suggested to assess the compliance and also help decide when tablets should be taken in problematic cases of reduced quality of life where the detailed questioning for daily habits, working patterns, general feelings of energy, mental concentration, daytime somnolence, and energy dips.
-Hormonal monitoring of GCs replacement, such as serum or salivary cortisol ‘day-curves’ is not routinely recommended, but can be useful in specific situations where the clinical response cannot be reliably used to adjust treatment or when malabsorption is suspected (54,55).
-In addition, the use of ACTH levels to assess GCs replacement is not suggested since it leads to over-replacement.
+Hormonal monitoring of GCs replacement, such as serum or salivary cortisol ‘day-curves’is not routinelyrecommended, but can be useful in specific situations where the clinical response cannot be reliably used to adjust treatment or when malabsorption is suspected (74, 75).In addition, the use of ACTH levels to assess GCs replacement is not suggested since it leads to over-replacement.

-It is of note that in patients who develop hypertension while receiving fludrocortisone, the dose of fludrocortisone should be reduced and HC replacement should be adjusted.
+It is of note that in patients who develop hypertension while receiving fludrocortisone, the dose of fludrocortisone should be reduced, and HC replacement should be adjusted.
 If blood pressure remains uncontrolled, anti-hypertensive treatment should be initiated without fludrocortisone discontinuation.
-First-line anti-hypertensive drugs to be selected are the angiotensin II receptor blockers or angiotensin-converting enzyme blockers to counterbalance the vasoconstrictive effects of elevated angiotensin II, second-line a dihydropyridine calcium blocker, while diuretics should be avoided and aldosterone receptor blockers are contraindicated.
+First-line anti-hypertensive drugs to be selected are the angiotensin II receptor blockers or angiotensin-converting enzyme blockers to counterbalance the vasoconstrictive effects of elevated angiotensin II; second-line a dihydropyridine calcium blocker, while diuretics should be avoided and aldosterone receptor blockers are contraindicated.

 Since AI might mask the presence of partial DI, urine output should be monitored after starting GCs replacement, or conversely, when DI has unreasonably improved, patients have to be tested for HPA reserve.
 With DHEA replacement, morning serum DHEAS levels should be measured before the intake of the daily dose aiming at the mid-normal range.
 An annual screening for autoimmune diseases, which includes autoimmune thyroid disease, type 1 diabetes, premature ovarian failure, coeliac disease, and autoimmune gastritis should be performed in PAI patients without other obvious cause of adrenal failure.

-Special populations, like pregnant females, should be surveyed for clinical symptoms and signs of GCs over- and under-replacement including weight gain, fatigue, postural hypotension or hypertension, hyperglycemia, with at least once per trimester.
+Special populations, like pregnant females, should be surveyed for clinical symptoms and signs of GCs over- and under-replacement including weight gain, fatigue, postural hypotension or hypertension, hyperglycemia, at least once per trimester.
 Only sodium and potassium can be reliably monitored in blood and urine for the adequacy of replacement.
 In contrast, PRA monitoring is not advised since plasma renin physiologically increases during this time.

-In children, monitoring of GCs replacement includes clinical assessment such as growth velocity, body weight, blood pressure, and energy levels (58).
+In children, monitoring of GCs replacement includes clinical assessment such as growth velocity, body weight, blood pressure, and energy levels (78).

 Although familial autoimmune PAI is less frequent, genetic counselling is suggested in particular situations due to monogenic disorders.